aidan-hubley/Obsidian/MBA Classes/Business Analytics (BUSA 501 L1)/Week 1/Quiz 1.md

 5. In Naked Statistics (2013) Chapter 1, what is NOT a reason that statistical analysis rarely unveils "the truth"?
 	1. We are building a case based on imperfect data
 6.
+	1.
+7.
+	1.
+8. In Naked Statistics (2013) Chapter 1, what is one of the points of learning statistics?
+	1. To catch cheaters and prosecute criminals
+9. .
+	1. .
+10. .
+	1. .
+11.